Wonder Woman Movie Gets Official Sequel Announcement– It’s Coming!

 Wonder Woman is getting a sequel.
-ComicBook.com reports that Warner Bros made the announcement at San Diego Comic Con on Saturday.
-Gal Gadot will be back, playing the role of Diana, the princess of Themyscira but the other details are still under wraps.
+ComicBook.com reported that Warner Bros made the announcement at San Diego Comic Con on Saturday.
+Gal Gadot will be back, playing the role of Diana, the princess of Themyscira, but the other details are still under wraps.

 Wonder Woman became a blockbuster hit for Warner Bros.
-As The Verge reports, the Patty Jenkins helmed film became the third highest grossing film made by the studio.
-Only The Dark Knight and The Dark Knight Rises made more money that Wonder Woman.
+As the Verge reported, the Patty Jenkins helmed film became the third highest grossing film made by the studio.
+Only The Dark Knight and The Dark Knight Rises made more money than Wonder Woman.

-Forbes reports that the first female-led superhero movie in years made about $384 million at the domestic box office.
+Forbes reported that the first female-led superhero movie in years made about $384 million at the domestic box office.
 They also project that the film will surpass the $386.9 million domestic gross earned by Guardians Of The Galaxy 2.
-This will mean that Wonder Woman would have made the most most money out of every film realeased this summer so far.
-It will also then become 2017’s second most successful movie at the US box office.
+This will mean that Wonder Woman would have made the most most money out of every film released this summer so far.
+It will also then become 2017’s second most successful movie at the U.S. box office.

 As NME reports, the numbers also mean that Wonder Woman is the highest grossing film directed by a woman.
 Mamma Mia, directed by Phyllis Lloyd held the title previously.
 It’s also beaten the previous record holder for biggest opening weekend by a female director.
 Fifty Shades Of Grey previously held the title for that.